-How in the world do we know when we’ve reached a bottom?
+How in the world can we know when we’ve reached a bottom?

-How do we know when the rush of selling has stopped and buyers are back?
+How can we know when the rush of selling has stopped and the buyers are back?

-We don’t, of course.
-Nobody knows.
+We can’t, of course.
+Nobody can.
 But there’s a trick you can use that will help put the odds significantly in your favor.

 You’ve probably already heard of it… but we bet you’ve never thought of using this trick in quite this way.

 If you’ve hung around long enough, you’ve heard us mention trailing stops.
-They’re an ideal – and fairly popular – tool that helps to limit risk while maximizing reward.
+They’re an ideal – and fairly popular – tool for helping to limit risk while maximizing reward.